Tutelary deity: Indonesian folk religion

 Influenced by the religion of Islam, Indonesian people believe in jinn, particularly on the island of Java.
 Those jinn who adhere to the religion of Islam are generally benevolent, however, non-Muslim jinn are considered to be mischievous.
 Some of them guard graves.
 If a pilgrim approaching the grave has evil intentions, they would cause severe illness or even death.

+Some of the prominent tutelary deities: